isabella232/katacoda-scenarios-jwood/ml-custom/survey/step1.md

 >>What is your experience level with Beats?<<
 [ ] Never used it before
-[ ] Beginner - I've writen some queries
+[ ] Beginner - I've turned on out of the box modules
-[ ] Intermediate - I've done whole projects
+[ ] Intermediate - I've done custom work
 [ ] Advanced - I know obscure things

 >>Have you used the Elastic observability solution (logging, metrics, uptime, and application performance monitoring)?<<